• Home

 Did you know that LWVCC is working hard to make government transparent?
 We try to send a member to every government board meeting in the county — from the county board to the historical preservation board.
 How will we know what government is up to unless we are there?
 If you have a few hours each month to be the eyes and ears of the League and would like to learn more about local government, then perhaps being a League Observer would be an exciting League adventure for you.

-Most of these are night time meetings and due to Covid-19 most are online.
-If you'd like to volunteer to observe at one of these boards or if you have questions about observing, contact team lead Deb Rug at Debrugg@aol.com More information at the Observer Corps page.
+If you'd like to volunteer to observe at one of these boards or if you have questions about observing, contact President Trisha Crawley at [email protected].

 Time required: Depending on the board selected, a few hours a month, often in the evening, is what's needed to attend.
 A bit more time may be needed on your own to write up your notes to share.